yotamdror/PFA_Skills_Test_Dror/PFA_Skills_Test_Dror.md

 #### **Question 1:**
 How many active voters in Noble County have a first name that has ever appeared among the most popular names?

-There are **2037** active voters in Noble County whose first name has appeared among the most popular names I'll create a filter of all the first names from the names table:
+There are **2037** active voters in Noble County whose first name has appeared among the most popular names.

+I created a filter of all the first names from the names table:

 ```python